zlagpacan/437_OoO/README.md

     - 0: J, dead instructions (write to reg 0)
     - 1: reg writing instructions, BEQ, BNE, JR, LW, LL, SW
     - 2: SC, which goes to LQ and SQ
-- Execute Stage
+- Issue Stage and Execute Stage
   - Physical Register File
     - https://github.com/zlagpacan/437_OoO/blob/main/processors/source/phys_reg_file.sv
     - 64 physical registers
     - register file is read by reservation stations in execution pipeline
     - 2x read ports, corresponding to the reservation station that wins access for the cycle
     - 3x write ports, 1x for each write data bus
-    - to better support forwarding, must support same-cycle write and read
+    - to better support forwarding, must support same-cycle write and read (writes occur on negedge)
+  - Reservation Stations
+    - in order to easily support back-to-back RAW hazard data forwarding, simple, single-entry reservation stations are used
+    - issue an instruction into the Execute Stage of its pipeline if all the register reads have occurred and/or any required writeback tags guarantee writeback data can be forwarded during the next cycle
   - 2x ALU Pipelines
     - https://github.com/zlagpacan/437_OoO/blob/main/processors/source/alu_pipeline.sv
     - perform instructions which require an ALU operation